andkacndra/andkacndra/README.md

 # 💫Hey!
 Nice to see you
 Welcome to my page!<br/>
-I'm a Andika, Fullstack Developer from :id: Indonesia
+I'm a Andika, Fullstack Developer from :{fladg-id}: Indonesia

 ## 🌐 Socials: